 Adventures in Supersingularland, with Catalina Camacho-Navarro, Kristin Lauter, Joelle Lim, Kristina Nelson, Travis Scholl, Jana Sotáková.
 To appear in Experimental Mathematics.

 On the arithmetic of a family of superelliptic curves, with Richard Griffon, Libby Taylor, and Nicholas Triantafillou.
 Submitted.

 The Scheme of Monogenic Generators and its Twists, with Sebastian Bozlee, Leo Herr, and Hanson Smith.
-Submission in preparation.
+Partially submitted.